 How to move documents from a personal to a Team workspace

-You can move documents from your personal workspace to your Team’s workspace by hovering over the document’s thumbnail, clicking the “more options” icon (the three dots) icon that appears and choosing Move to Team.
+In the browser You can move documents from your personal workspace to your Team’s workspace by hovering over the document’s thumbnail, clicking the “more options” icon that appears and choosing Move to Team.
 From there, select the team you want to move your document to and click Save Changes to confirm.

 Note: You cannot undo the process of moving a document from a personal to Team workspace.

 In the browser Open your document and hover over the version you want to delete in the sidebar, click on and choose Delete Version.
 You will need to confirm that you want to delete that version by clicking Delete version in the confirmation window that appears.

 If there is only one version in the document’s history, you won’t be able to delete it.